 The Vizio V21-H8 is a plain, simple soundbar.
 The top, back, and underside of the bar are black plastic, and there's fabric covering the front and the sides.

 The subwoofer is made of melamine with a plastic top, and it sits on four plastic pegs.
 There's a port on the back side, along with a pairing button.

-There aren't any satellites in this setup.
 If you're looking for a setup with dedicated satellite speakers, check out the Vizio V Series V51-H6.